Rebuilding Walls

 The need to redeem or ransom them implies that being “under the Law” was

-a form of bondage.
-The Torah was incapable of justifying anyone before
+The Torah was incapable of acquitting and justifying anyone before God.

 - “Christ redeemed us from the curse of the law, having become a curse for us; for it is written: Cursed is everyone who hangs on a tree, that upon the Gentiles might come the blessing of Abraham in Christ Jesus; that we might receive the promise of the Spirit through faith” - (Galatians 3:13-14).

-The result of this redemption was “adoption.”
-We are
+The result of God’s redemptive act is our “adoption.”
+We

-not God’s “children” through physical birth.
-All humans are His creatures
+are not God’s “children” through physical birth.
+All humans are His

-but not all are His children.
-The implication is that Jews,
+creatures but not all are His children.
+The implication is that

-likewise, become His sons through grace, faith, and the work of Jesus on the
+Jews, likewise, become His sons through grace, faith, and the death of Jesus on

 The term “spirit of his Son” refers to the work of the

-Holy Spirit conforming us to the Image of the Son, the same Spirit that prompts
+Holy Spirit conforming us to Christ’s image, the same Spirit that prompts us to

-us to cry out, “Abba, Father!”
-What greater proof of our acceptance into
+cry out, “Abba, Father!”
+What greater proof of the acceptance of Jews

-the covenant community could we have than the Gift of the Spirit?
+and Gentiles into the Covenant Community could there be than the Gift of the

 Adopting the deeds and rites of the Law would mean dividing the